CNN cited the American Immigration Council's recent report ...

 New Americans in New York

 Immigrants, Latinos and Asians account for large and growing shares of the economy and the electorate in New York.
 Immigrants (the foreign-born) account for more than 1 in 5 New Yorkers—and more than half of them are U.S. citizens eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 17.5% of all registered voters in the state.
-Latinos and Asians (both foreign-born and native-born) account for one quarter of New Yorkers and wield $148.5 billion in consumer purchasing power.
+“New Americans”—immigrants and the children of immigrants—account for 23.9% of all registered voters in the state.
+New York’s immigrants are responsible for $229 billion in economic output, while Latinos and Asians (both foreign-born and native-born) account for one quarter of New Yorkers and wield $165 billion in consumer purchasing power.
 At last count, the sales and receipts of businesses owned by Latinos and Asians totaled more than $68.7 billion and employed more than 310,000 people.
-New York’s immigrants are responsible for $229 billion in economic output.
 Not only is New York one of the most ethnically diverse states in the nation, but it is also a historic gateway for immigrants from virtually every part of the world.
 Immigrants, Latinos, and Asians are a political and economic powerhouse in New York.

 Immigrants account for more than 1 in 5 New Yorkers.

-- 17.5% (or 1,480,072) of all registered voters in New York are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 23.9% (or 2,121,443) of all registered voters in New York are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 Latinos and Asians comprise a powerful share of the New York electorate.